-Perform the following steps to configure a VPN bridge: Set Create for SSH VPN to ON, Enter the Number of virtual adapters (TAP interfaces)
+Perform the following steps to configure a VPN bridge: Set Create for SSH VPN to ON, Enter the Number of virtual adapters (TAP interfaces) required.

-- required.
 These interfaces will be assigned to the emulated SPARC systems as Ethernet interfaces.

-Configure the IP address for the bridge interface. - Set the Netmask.
+Configure the IP address for the bridge interface.